supervisely-ecosystem/import-images-in-sly-format/README.md

 You can upload a directory or an archive.
 If you are uploading an archive, it must contain a single top-level directory.

 The directory name defines the project name.
-Subdirectories define dataset names.
+Subdirectories define dataset names.<br>
+ℹ️ You can download the archive with data example [here](https://github.com/supervisely-ecosystem/import-images-in-sly-format/files/12537201/robots_project.zip).

 Project directory example: